-- a local scale and raising awareness about climate change.
-This will require changes to the way the economy and society are run, and actions by all levels of government (including parish councils), other public bodies, by industry, and by ordinary citizens. - 99.
-Planning has an important role in addressing climate change.
-This is echoed in paragraph 158 of the NPPF which states that 'Plans should take a proactive approach to mitigating and adapting to climate change, taking into account the long-term implications for flood risk, coastal change, water supply, biodiversity and landscapes, and the risk of overheating from rising temperatures'. - 100.As a series of reports have underlined, neighbourhood plans can make an important contribution to addressing climate change as part of an overall local Climate Change Strategy.
-One good example of such a report is the Centre for Sustainable Energy which has produced 'A guide to policy writing and community engagement for low-carbon neighbourhood plans10'.
-This and other such useful productions have helped to shape and guide the Plan and associated Ecclesfield Design Codes. - 101.
-Reducing the impact of climate change through mitigation and adaptation is a priority of both the approved and emerging Sheffield Local Plan.
+- 100.As a series of reports have underlined, Neighbourhood Plans can make an important contribution to addressing climate change as part of an overall local Climate Change Strategy.
+One good example of such a report is the Centre for Sustainable Energy which has produced 'A guide to policy writing and community engagement for low-carbon neighbourhood plans9'.
+This and other such useful productions have helped to shape and guide the Plan and associated Ecclesfield Design Codes. - 101.Reducing the impact of climate change through mitigation and adaptation is a priority of both the approved and emerging Sheffield Local Plan.
 They incorporate several policies and actions in support of this.
 These policies and actions as well as any other appropriate plans and actions aimed at meeting the challenges of climate change are supported by the Plan.
 Addressing climate change is a priority for the Plan, Ecclesfield Parish Council and the wider community. - 102.
 The Plan already contains many actions and initiatives aimed at positively mitigating climate change.
 These include principles in the Design Code aimed at ensuring sustainable design and climate resilience such as promoting energy efficiency measures, tree planting and green infrastructure in developments, as well as other policies and actions aimed at protecting green spaces and important community facilities just to name a few examples.